stephan192/dwdwfsapi/README.md

   The `identifier` can either be a so called `cell id` (int) or a `cell name` (str).
   It is heavily advised to use `cell id` over `cell name` because the name is not unique in some cases.

-  A list of valid warncell ids and names can be found in [warncells.md](https://github.com/stephan192/dwdwfsapi/blob/master/docs/pollencells.md).
+  A list of valid cell ids and names can be found in [pollencells.md](https://github.com/stephan192/dwdwfsapi/blob/master/docs/pollencells.md).

   Method `update()` is automatically called at the end of a successfull init.

 - **`update()`**
   Update data by querying DWD server and parsing result

-  Function should be called regularly, e.g. every 15minutes, to update the data stored in the class attributes.
+  Function should be called regularly, e.g. every 12hours, to update the data stored in the class attributes.

 **Attributes (read only):**
 - **`data_valid : bool`**